Bishop Gorman finishes No. 1 team for third consecutive season

 De La Salle won the Super 25 titles from 2000-2003.

-Bishop Gorman has won 55 consecutive games, including eight consecutive state titles.
+In addition to its winning streak, Bishop Gorman has won eight consecutive state titles.
 This season, the Gaels defeated then-No. 21 Liberty (Henderson) 84-8 for the 4A state title.
-Liberty was the fifth team that was in the Super 25 rankings when the Gaels beat them this season.
+Liberty was the fifth team that was in the Super 25 rankings when it lost to Bishop Gorman this season.

 The challenge for Bishop Gorman will be replacing Ohio State-bound quarterback Tate Martell, who was 43-0 as a starter.
 Waiting in the wings is Dorian Thompson-Robinson, who played behind center in the second half of the Gaels’ championship defeat of Liberty.

+IMG Academy (Bradenton, Fla.) went 11-0 to finish No. 2, followed by DeSoto (Texas), which went 16-0 in winning its first state title.

+DeMatha (Hyattsville, Md.), which again won the Washington Catholic Athletic Conference title, went 12-0 and is No. 4

-Only two Super 25 teams played this past week, so there was little movement in the rankings.
-St. Thomas Aquinas (Fort Lauderdale) solidified its spot at No. 5.
-Kivon Bennett forced two fumbles and had a sack to help the Raiders hold off then-No. 12 Bingham (South Jordan, Utah) 33-25 in the GEICO State Champions Bowl Series Friday in Frisco, Texas.
+Florida 7A state champion St. Thomas Aquinas (Fort Lauderdale, Fla.) solidified its spot at No. 5 as Kivon Bennett forced two fumbles and had a sack to help the Raiders hold off then-No. 12 Bingham (South Jordan, Utah) 33-25 in the GEICO State Champions Bowl Series Friday in Frisco, Texas.
 Though Bingham lost, it moved up a spot to No. 11.

+In all, 17 states were represented with three each from Florida, California and Georgia.
+Texas and Maryland have two each.

 - Get Livefyre